drug-design/course/docs/chapters/3d-qsar.md

 ### Conclusion

-3D-QSAR proves to be very useful for the optimization of a reference chemical structure by improving the binding affinities with an unknown receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/conclusion-812a5eee'><i class='fa fa-play' aria-hidden='true'></i></button>3D-QSAR proves to be very useful for the optimization of a reference chemical structure by improving the binding affinities with an unknown receptor.
 The method generates data of great practical value such as correlation functions and 3D visualizations of favorable and unfavorable interactions with the receptor.
 3D-QSAR is a tool that holds a great potential and is expanding rapidly towards a broader field of application.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.